commanderka/udacity/project3_collab-compet/Report.md

  ![]( plots/scoresPerEpisode.png)

 ## Future work
-* Implement prioritized experience replay (per.py already contains a github implementation, but for this environment it did not speed up training, or I made a mistake when using it...)
+* Implement prioritized experience replay
 * Hyperparameter tuning for faster/more stable convergence
 * Impelementation of other algorithms (such as PPO for this task)
+* Solve the football environment as well

+[1]: Lowe et al: Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments, https://arxiv.org/pdf/1706.02275